Vyral/base-template/_posts/2019-01-31-buying-a-home-in-2019-and-whats-changed.md

 {% include pullquote.html %}

 If you have any questions or would like further information, feel free to reach out to us.
-We look forward to hearing from you soon.&nbsp;
+We look forward to hearing from you soon.